vertica/VerticaPy/docs/source/getting_started.rst

 .. important::

-  For more information on connection please visit :ref:`connection`
+  For more information on connection please visit :ref:`connection`.

 .. code-block:: python

     vp.create_verticapy_schema()

 You can now start playing with the library!
-A good starting point is the `Quick Start guide <https://www.vertica.com/python/quick-start.php>`_.
+A good starting point is the `Quick Start guide <https://github.com/vertica/VerticaPy#quickstart>`_.

 Install VerticaPyLab